eliranwong/toolmate/README.md

 - Automate Report Generation

 As version 2.0 is completely written with [AgentMake AI SDK](https://github.com/eliranwong/agentmake), it [supports 14 AI backends](https://github.com/eliranwong/agentmake#supported-backends).
 It runs with less dependencies than that required by preivious versions.
 It starts up much faster.
 Much more ...
+# Disclaimer

+In response to your instructions, ToolMate AI is capable of applying tools to generate files or make changes on your devices.
+Please use it with your sound judgment and at your own risk.
+We will not take any responsibility for any negative impacts, such as data loss or other issues.

 # Installation